 You may claim, against your office expenses budget, signage, facilities and equipment to assist you to conduct your parliamentary business at a mobile office (e.g. a stall at a shopping centre, community fair or market) within your electorate.

 Vehicle vinyl wrapping is also permitted as mobile office signage if the vehicle is used as your mobile office.
-With all private-plated vehicle signage, any costs levied by the contracted lease provider to repair any resulting damage will be your personal responsibility.
+Any costs post-installation, including removal of signage, are your personal responsibility.
+With all private-plated vehicle signage, any costs levied by the contracted lease provider to repair any resulting damage will also be your personal responsibility.
 You may only claim signage which identifies or directs constituents to your mobile office location, and in quantities that are adequate to achieve this purpose.

 Mobile office expenses: